NBlasko/blaskontrol/README.md

 ### Mock services

 Mocking services requires running the `snapshot` method before mocking a class and the `restore` after using the mocked version of a class instance.

+Method `snapshot` caches all dependencies and service factories.
+It sets the container in a "testable state session."
+After calling the method `snapshot`, we can mock dependencies.

+When we finish mocking and testing using provided mocks in the container, we can call a method `restore`.
+Method `restore` will clear all mocks and return the container to its original state (the state in which the container was before we triggered the `snapshot` method).

 Presume we want to mock the `Foo` class with `MockFoo`: